With the Mayor of London’s Housing Moves scheme, a move to a new area may be closer than you think…

 We are now classifying our empty homes according to the London Accessible Housing Register.
 By doing this we aim to improve the information available to bidders about our homes so you can make a more informed choice.
 Each property is classified according to one of eight categories from A to G. Each category reflects a different degree of accessibility.
 This information is advisory only - it will not affect who can or cannot place a bid for a particular property.
 However, when we shortlist bids made for the most accessible properties, we may give priority to or restrict eligible bids to tenants with an established need as assessed by our independent Advisor.
 For more information on the categories click here.

 If you are overcrowded with an adult son or daughter living with you, we may be able to consider them for separate housing in a home of their own.
-Participation in the scheme is linked to our employment and training initiatives and approved applicants will be able to take part in bidding through this website.
-Property offers will be on the basis of a Fixed Term Tenancy .
+If you qualify to join the scheme you will be offered personalised advice and support from our Employment team who will create an action plan with you.
+Once you have completed your action plan you will become eligible for rehousing and you will be able to take part in bidding through this website.
+Property offers will be on the basis of a Fixed Term Tenancy.
+Places on the scheme are limited each year.
 For more information please contact us on 0300 123 3456 Option 2.

 We are keen to help any tenant who is interested in moving to a smaller home.
 We offer generous cash help, top transfer priority, help with bidding, help with removals, and ongoing support with other rehousing options.
 We can offer cash help if you find someone to swap with in some cases.

 The benefits for you could be a lower rent, a move nearer friends or family, a more manageable home or a home more suitable for your needs.
-You’ll also be helping other families on our Transfer list who are overcrowded and desperately need a larger home.
+You’ll also be helping other families who are overcrowded and desperately need a larger home.

 You can obtain more information here.
 If you think you may be affected please contact us on 0300 123 3456 Option 2.
 We will offer you advice on moving home and other options including ways to increase your income and help with employment and training.